top of page

 In 1830, Joshua Sr., was counted on the census in Venice, Cayuga County, New York.
 Venice was formed from Scipio in 1823, so perhaps he didn't move, but rather the location of his home fell in the portion of Scipio that became Venice.
 He was counted on the census in Venice again in 1840, at which time we find Thomas Knapp, and presumably Sophronia, living nearby in Scipio.
 It does not appear that her son, Charles Russell Leonard, was living in the home, however.
 Charles would have been 9 years old at the time and may have been the boy age 5-9 who was counted on the census in Joshua Leonard's home in 1840.
 Joshua was between 60-69 years old.

 I had previously researched another Russell Leonard who was born in 1808 in Hampshire County, Massachusetts and died on October 22, 1874 in Grant, St. Clair, Michigan.
 His death record states his parents were Elisha Leonard and Elizabeth Brown who were married in Washington, Massachusetts, on March 23, 1802.
 This Russell, however, was actually named Elisha Russell Leonard, Jr., born March 19, 1808, in Massachusetts.
 He married Lydia Almina Forbes and I believe there may be some confusion between her and Lydia Ann Leonard.
 Her memorial on findagrave (memorial #134570823) says she was Lydia Ann Leonard, the daughter of Benjamin Leonard of Massachusetts and Eva Burgett.
-It says Lydia was born April 11, 1811, in Chautauqua, New York, and married first to a Mr. Forbes. the problem is, her name was given as "Almina Forbes" when she married Russell, "Elisha R. Leonard".
+It says Lydia was born April 11, 1811, in Chautauqua, New York, and married first to a Mr. Forbes. the problem is, her name was given as "Almina Forbes" when she married Russell, "Elisha R. Leonard" - not Lydia or Ann.
 They were married in Townsend, London District*, Ontario, Canada on November 19, 1833.
 Sophronia's missing person's notice, published in May of 1834, says he left from Lockport, New York, on the first day of November last, meaning November 1, 1833, to buy land in Michigan.
 Could he have made it to Townsend, Ontario, Canada, by November 19th to marry Lydia?
 Yes, he could have.
 Lockport is only 89 miles from Townsend.

 While the dates line up, and the places are close - they are not close enough.
 These Michigan Leonards show no connection to Port Byron or Union Springs.
 They also show no other known males named Charles in the line.
-Furthermore, if Russell's father was already in Canada in 1825, the it seems likely that his son was also there with him.
+Furthermore, if Russell's father was already in Canada in 1825, then it seems likely that his son was also there with him.
 For these reasons, I do believe the Russell who was the son of Joshua Leonard is more likely a paternal match for our Charles Russell Leonard.
 I hope to confirm this eventually.
 Someone please tell me he didn't leave poor Sophronia in upstate New York alone with two small children just as winter was approaching, only to run off and marry another woman!
 Please?!

 Your comments, questions and suggestions are welcome!
 Please share!